solokeys/solo1-cli/README.md

 By abuse of the `hmac-secret` extension, we can generate static challenge responses, which are scoped to a credential.
 A use case might be e.g. unlocking a [LUKS-encrypted](https://github.com/saravanan30erd/solokey-full-disk-encryption) drive.

-**DANGER** The generated reponses depend on both the key and the credential.
+**DANGER** The generated responses depend on both the key and the credential.
 There is no way to extract or backup from the physical key, so if you intend to use the "response" as a static password, make sure to store it somewhere separately, e.g. on paper.